sayan1886/blockarraygroup/docs/README.md

 **Fraud** - Manipulation/alteration of BoL to hide accountability due to shipment damage or other issues.
 Inefficiency - BoL are issued as three original physical documents.
 One document is managed by the banks involved in trade finance.
 One document is couriered to the recipient of the goods.
 And one document is retained by the Carrier.

-**Physicality** - Delay in distNribution of the BoLs.
+**Physicality** - Delay in distribution of the BoLs.
 Due to the originals only existing in a physical form, this means that the Carrier has to courier one of the originals to the Consignee.
 This leads to a situation where the goods have arrived at a Discharge port but that the Consignee has not received their BoL.

 **Amendments** - Making amendments to a BoL can be complicated.
 All three BoLs have to be sent to the Carrier who destroys them, then issues a new set of BoLs with the intended amendments.